Valium (Diazepam) Addiction Treatment Centers

-This page will provide more insight into Valium, its addictive nature, its effects, signs of Valium abuse, how Valium addiction is treated, and whether you can use your insurance plan to obtain Valium addiction treatment and rehab.
+This page provides more insight into Valium, its addictive nature, its effects, signs of Valium misuse, how Valium addiction is treated, and how to use your insurance plan to obtain addiction treatment and rehab.

-Drug addiction is the continued, compulsive use of drugs, including central nervous system depressant like Valium, despite serious negative consequences, such as health, work, school, and relationship problems.2 Addiction is a treatable medical illness that affects the brain and changes behaviors such as self-control.2
+Drug addiction is the continued, compulsive use of drugs, including central nervous system depressants like Valium, despite experiencing serious negative consequences, such as health, work, school, and relationship problems.2 Addiction is a treatable medical illness that affects the brain and changes behaviors such as self-control.2

-The misuse of benzodiazepines, including diazepam, in the United States is a public health issue.
-According to the 2019 National Survey on Drug Use and Health, approximately 4.8 million people in the United States aged 12 or older misused benzodiazepines in the past year.3
+In the United States, the misuse of benzodiazepines including diazepam is a public health issue.
+According to the 2019 National Survey on Drug Use and Health (NSDUH), approximately 4.8 million people in the U.S. aged 12 or older misused benzodiazepines in the past year.3

 What Is Valium?